 These actions are intended to have temporary effect, and the expectation is that they will need frequent adjustment.
-They may be recommended at a single Council meeting, although the Council will provide as much advance information to the public as possible concerning the issues it will be considering at its decision meeting.
+They may be recommended either at a single Council meeting or by NMFS outside of a Council meeting for actions in California impacting canary rockfish, yelloweye rockfish, and black rockfish.
+The Council will provide as much advance information to the public as possible concerning the issues it will be considering at its decision meeting.
 The primary examples are those inseason management actions defined as routine according to the criteria in Section 6.2.1.
 These include, but are not limited to, trip landing and frequency limits and size limits for all commercial gear types and closed seasons for any groundfish species in cases where protection of an overfished or depleted stock is required and bag limits, size limits, time/area closures, boat limits, hook limits, and dressing requirements for all recreational fisheries.
-Previous analysis must have been specific as to species and gear type before a management measure can be defined as routine and acted on at a single Council meeting.
+Previous analysis must have been specific as to species and gear type before a management measure can be defined as routine and acted on at a single Council meeting or by NMFS for actions in California impacting canary rockfish, yelloweye rockfish, and black rockfish.
 If the recommendations are approved, the Secretary may waive for good cause the requirement for prior notice and comment in the Federal Register and will publish a single notice in the Federal Register making the action effective.
 This category of actions presumes the Secretary will find that the need for swift implementation and the extensive notice and opportunity for comment on these types of measures, along with the Council already having analyzed the scope of their impacts, will serve as good cause to waive the need for additional prior notice and comment in the Federal Register.